EmergentSoftware/SQL-Server-Development-Assessment/README.md

 Ask yourself what you are gaining by creating a view.

-View do not lend themselves to being deeply nested.
+Views do not lend themselves to being deeply nested.
 Views that reference views are difficult to maintain.

-- View Use Cases
+- **View Use Cases**
   - Create a temporary indexed view for performance issues you cannot solve without changing T-SQL code
-  - You need to retire a table and use a new table with similar data.
-Still should be a temporary use.
+  - You need to retire a table and use a new table with similar data (still should be a temporary use)
-  - For security reasons to expose only a specific data to a database role.
+  - For security reasons to expose only a specific data to a database role
+  - As an interface layer for an client that does not support a table or stored procedure data source
   - Abstracting complicated base tables

-* Views in views cause issues for development

 ## Invalid Objects